 Some technologies, a very select few, make one more jump forward, however — from mainstream to existential imperative.

-These paradigm-shifting technologies are things that just about every business needs to adopt in order to survive.
-Like when relational databases were developed in the 1970s, for example, making it possible to store and retrieve massive amounts of information quickly and easily.
-Or graphic interfaces, which (along with word processing and spreadsheet software) made personal computers not only possible, but quickly impossible to do business without.
-The rise of the internet gave us email, e-commerce and, eventually, mobile computing on devices that fit into the palm of your hand.
+These paradigm-shifting technologies are the ones that just about every business needs to adopt in order to survive.
+Like when relational databases were developed in the 1970s, for example, making it possible to store and retrieve massive amounts of information quickly and effectively.
+Or graphic interfaces, which (along with word processing and spreadsheet software) first made personal computers possible and then quickly impossible to do business without.
+The rise of the internet gave us email, e-commerce and, eventually, mobile computing on devices that fit into the palm of our hands…or even on our wrists.

-Every problem invites a solution, however, and thus we find ourselves in the middle of a new transformation.
-Serverless computing has emerged as the logical next evolution of cloud native — the ultimate delivery on the principles of cloud, container, and microservices architectures.
+Every problem invites a solution, however.
+Serverless computing has emerged as the logical next evolution of cloud native: the principles of distributed cloud, container, and microservices architectures delivered in a way that is accessible to small teams and even individuals.

 Serverless allows you to shift complex operational responsibilities like server or cluster provisioning, patching, system maintenance, and capacity management to your public cloud provider.
 (Or cloud providers, plural, because serverless can also remove the complexity from multi-cloud and hybrid deployments).
 Serverless is a crucially better way to consume anything, allowing developers to focus on building scalable, reliable systems more quickly and easily than is possible using server-based architectures.
 The ability to improve agility and reduce time to market delivers true business value — which in turn delivers the true value of serverless: enhancing innovation.